 - Where could technology be used to facilitate internal processes that may be generating data that isn’t currently captured?

-Step 2: Understand Your Workflows
+Step 2: Understand your workflows.

-Once you have a better understanding of what you are trying to accomplish, consider where potential problems may occur and how best to address them.
+Once you have a better feel for what you are trying to accomplish, consider where potential problems may occur and how best to address them.
 Where do your processes break down?